SSI, Social Security and Work Incentive Programs

 Medicaid Works allows enrollees to continue Medicaid and have resources up to $41,399.00 and annual earnings of up to $75,000.
 Medicaid Works requires that you enroll before your monthly income goes above $851.00.
 (2021 amounts).

-Help with Work Incentives Planning is available from the WIPA Project.
+Help with Work Incentives Planning is available to people with disabilities who want to or are working to keep their benefits.
 Community Work Incentives Counselors and Benefits Specialists provide Social Security Administration disability beneficiaries (including transition-to-work aged youth) benefits planning and assistance services to help individuals with disabilities meet their employment goals.
-Click for the WIPA Project.

 Working and Receiving Benefits Guide: The Red Book is a self-help guide for youth, families, adult workers and others interested in the work incentive programs of Social Security Disability Insurance and the Supplemental Security Income Programs.